openvinotoolkit/openvino_notebooks/notebooks/210-ct-scan-live-inference/README.md

 * Install the requirements with `pip install --upgrade pip && pip install -r requirements.txt`.
 * Run the notebook by typing `jupyter lab` and doubleclicking on the notebook from the left sidebar.

-> NOTE: This notebook needs an internet connection to download data.
-If you use a proxy server, please enable the proxy server in the terminal before typing `jupyter lab`.
+> NOTE: This notebook needs an Internet connection to download data.
+If you use a proxy server, enable the proxy server in the terminal before typing `jupyter lab`.

-> NOTE: To use the other notebooks in the openvino_notebooks repository, please follow the instructions in the main README at https://github.com/openvinotoolkit/openvino_notebooks/
+> NOTE: To use other notebooks in the *openvino_notebooks* repository, follow the instructions in the [Installation Guide](../../README.md)

 ## All notebooks in this series: